Office of Operations Freight Management and Operations

 Background

 The development of HOV facilities has evolved since the early 1970s.
 The bus-only lane on the Shirley Highway in Northern Virginia/Washington, D.C. and the contraflow bus lane on the approach to New York-New Jersey's Lincoln Tunnel pioneered the freeway HOV application in this country.
 Many of the initial HOV lanes were bus-only applications or allowed buses and vanpools.
 In an effort to maximize use, carpools became the dominant use group on most projects during the 1970s and 1980s.
 The vehicle-occupancy requirements for carpools have also evolved over time.
 A 3+ occupancy level was initially used on many projects, but most current facilities use a two-person per vehicle (2+) carpool designation.
-Today, there are over 130 freeway HOV facilities in metropolitan areas in the U.S.
+Today, there are close to two dozen states and Puerto Rico that have some permutation of HOV, HOT, or "Express Lanes", et al.

-As recognized in the 2007 Economic Report of the President, congestion is a growing problem in American urban areas.
+Congestion is recognized to be a growing problem, particularly in American urban areas.
 The U.S. has close to four million miles of roads, bridges, and highways to support a wide variety of economic and social activity.
 However, over time the demands on this infrastructure have outstripped its capacity.
-While the miles of urban roadways built have increased by nearly 60 percent since 1980, vehicle miles traveled on urban roadways increased by about 120 percent.
+While the miles of urban roadways built have increased by nearly 65 percent since 1980, vehicle miles traveled on urban roadways increased by about 150 percent.
 As a result, traffic in most metropolitan areas has become increasingly congested, costing both time and fuel.
-In 2003 alone, Americans were delayed about 3.7 billion hours and used 2.3 billion extra gallons of fuel in stop-and-go traffic.

 To address the continued growth of congestion, cities and States have shown a growing interest in managing travel demand by setting prices for road use during peak periods.
 Among the various pricing schemes, HOT lanes have proven to be of particular interest because they not only address congestion in the short run, but they also demonstrate the benefits of more aggressive pricing strategies.
 And, they offer the customer travel time savings and a guaranteed level of service.
 HOT lanes are part of a broader managed lanes concept that employs market forces to help optimize use of the facilities.

-Most of the HOT lanes implemented in the U.S. were piloted under the Value Pricing Pilot Program (VPPP).
-Prior to the passage of SAFETEA-LU, the VPPP was the only program under which HOT lanes could be implemented.
-In general, the VPPP allows up to fifteen States to evaluate the feasibility and deployment of innovative pricing strategies, including HOT lanes as experimental pilot projects on the Interstate System.
-However, SAFETEA-LU mainstreamed the authority to create HOT lanes and now all States are allowed to create HOT facilities.
-States are now encouraged to implement HOT lanes under 23 U.S.C.
-166. However, under certain circumstances, FHWA may grant a State authority to toll HOV lanes under the VPPP.
+Many of the HOT lanes implemented in the U.S. were piloted under the Value Pricing Pilot Program (VPPP).
+Prior to the passage of MAP-21's precursor, SAFETEA-LU, the VPPP was the only program under which HOT lanes could be implemented.
+In general, the VPPP allowed up to fifteen States to evaluate the feasibility and deployment of innovative pricing strategies, including HOT lanes as experimental pilot projects on the Interstate System.
+However, the SAFETEA-LU law of 2005 mainstreamed the authority to create HOT lanes and since then all States are allowed to create HOT facilities, although as noted further above, no more than approximately two dozen have these facilities.
+This concept continued in MAP-21, and again, in the FAST Act, wherein, States are now able to implement HOT lanes under 23 U.S.C.
+166. However, under certain circumstances (typically grandfathered clauses), FHWA may grant a State authority to toll HOV lanes under the VPPP.
 Although this document addresses the conversion of HOV lanes to HOT lanes, States can also create HOT lanes by building new lanes where no conversion would be required.

 Office of Operations